The Northeast Piedmont Chorale (NPC) is a non-profit, non-sectarian,

 The Northeast Piedmont Chorale performs two concert series each season.
 One of these is in the fall and the other in the spring.
 There are two to three individual concerts in each concert series, and at least one of these concerts is typically performed with an orchestra.

-The 75-member Chorale is led by Cindy Edwards.
-A nine-member orchestra will accompany the singers.
-The group is accompanied on piano by Kristen Allred.
+The Chorale is led by Cindy Edwards of Henderson, and the group is accompanied on piano by Kristen Allred of Raleigh.

 LATEST NEWS